 Social messaging apps have helped us keep in touch with friends and family during quarantine, and we’ve come to realize how essential they are.

 Other traditional forms of communication are no longer of great use, and it’s time to capitalize on this change of pace.
 One app in particular to target is WhatsApp.
 The app’s reach is usage penetration is particularly strong in markets outside of the United States and it is one of the most popular mobile social apps worldwide.
 In February 2014, social network Facebook acquired the mobile app for 19 billion U.S. dollars.

-Omnichannel marketing is that which involves the practice of marketing across multiple platforms (email, apps, social media, blogs).
+Omnichannel marketing involves the practice of marketing across multiple platforms (email, apps, social media, blogs).
 Having a presence in multiple digital touchpoints is essential when it comes to offering a better user experience.

-Extra Tips – Back to School & the Coronavirus
+Extra Tips – New Year’s & the Coronavirus

-Even though August is still summertime, it signifies the beginning of much more.
-You need to check your digital marketing calendar and familiarize yourself with what’s coming up.
-Most brands are already preparing their communication strategy for the return of school, but as the coronavirus still lingers, things will continue to look different from past years.
+The New Year, for many, signifies change and new beginnings.
+For marketing, it is the perfect time to check your digital marketing calendar and familiarize yourself with what’s coming up.
+Most brands are already preparing their communication strategy for the New Year, but as the coronavirus still lingers, things will continue to look different from past years.
 Your strategy has to adapt to our “new normal,” and be more digital than it ever has been.
 Here are a few tips to help you through this time:

-- Put the right focus on your back-to-school communication strategy.
+- Put the right focus on your New Year’s communication strategy.

 - Review your competition for the upcoming year.

-- Don’t forget the crisis we are immersed in due to COVID-19 and adapt your prices, offering discounts and promotions.
+- Don’t forget that we are in a crisis due to COVID-19, so adapt your prices, offering discounts and promotions.